Medina del Campo: Main sights

 Almost all the buildings of artistic interest date from the 16th century; examples are the country house known as Casa Blanca, the Palacio de Dueñas (Don Rodrigo de Dueñas Manor House) and the Hospital of Simón Ruiz.
 These buildings were promoted by rich merchant bankers who prospered thanks to the General Fair of the Spanish Kingdom held in Medina del Campo during the 15th and 16th centuries.
 The Museum of the Fairs was created to exhibit items connected to this open market, and it is a popular visitor attraction.

-The word "Medina" which means "city" in Arabic (المدينة).
+The word "Medina" means "city" in Arabic (المدينة).
 Medina del Campo was founded on the hill called La Mota in the 11th century, in the same place where the Castle is, and remains of a wall still survive.
 At the moment, the Mota hill is a suburban area, however in the Middle Ages it was the town centre.

 In addition, this hill has archaeological remains such as a stronghold, a medieval village and a Celtic walled settlement dated from the 4th century BC (Iron Age).